bow/crimson/README.rst

     :target: https://codeclimate.com/github/bow/crimson

-Crimson converts non-standard bioinformatics tool outputs to JSON or YAML.
+``crimson`` converts non-standard bioinformatics tool outputs to JSON or YAML.

 Currently it accepts outputs of the following programs: